LTheGreatest/ESOF_Project-Green_go/README.md

 ### Product Vision

-For FEUP students who need an incentive to use transports in a sustainable way, GreenGo is a smartphone app that turns sustainable mobility into a game.
+For FEUP students seeking to contribute to environmental sustainability, but are to too attached to their personal vehicles and need an incentive to use transports in a sustainable way, GreenGo is a smartphone app that turns sustainable mobility into a game.
 Unlike our competitors this product gives users rewards for their efforts while helping them build good habits.

 ### Features and Assumptions